Search

 An Italian judge confirmed court administration of Glovo’s Milan unit and ordered 40,000 delivery workers be regularised amid a labour exploitation probe.
 A court-appointed administrator will oversee compliance; Glovo was not immediately reachable.

-MILAN, Feb 19 (Reuters) - An Italian judge on Thursday ordered the local arm of Spanish food delivery service Glovo, which is currently under court administration, to "regularise" 40,000 delivery workers, according to the court order seen by Reuters.
+MILAN, Feb 19 (Reuters) - An Italian judge on Thursday ordered the local arm of Spanish food delivery service Glovo, which is currently under court administration, to "regularise" up to 40,000 delivery workers, according to the court order seen by Reuters.

 Milan prosecutors earlier this month placed Glovo's Italian unit, Foodinho, under judicial supervision and its chief executive under investigation for alleged exploitation of workers.